-- (a) After requesting competitive bids for purchase of the Bonds, the District has accepted the lowest bid to purchase the Bonds, bearing interest as shown, at a price of approximately 97.005% of par, resulting in a net effective interest rate to the District of 4.223776%. - (b) The initial reoffering yields indicated represent the lower of the yields resulting when priced to maturity or the first redemption date.
+- (a) After requesting competitive bids for purchase of the Bonds, the District has accepted the lowest bid to purchase the Bonds, bearing interest as shown, at a price of approximately 97.758% of par, resulting in a net effective interest rate to the District of 3.152176%. - (b) The initial reoffering yields indicated represent the lower of the yields resulting when priced to maturity or the first redemption date.
 The initial yields at which the Bonds will be priced will be established by and will be the sole responsibility of the Initial Purchaser (as herein defined).
 The yields may be changed at any time at the discretion of the Initial Purchaser. - (c) CUSIP is a registered trademark of the American Bankers Association.
-CUSIP data herein is provided by CUSIP Global Services, managed by S&P Capital IQ LLC on behalf of The American Bankers Association.
+CUSIP data herein is provided by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of The American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services.
-None of the Initial Purchaser, the District, or the Financial Advisor is responsible for the selection or correctness of the CUSIP numbers set forth herein. - (d) Yield calculated based on the assumption that the Bonds denoted and sold at a premium will be redeemed on September 1, 2023, the first optional call date for such Bonds, at a redemption price of par, plus accrued interest to the redemption date.
+None of the Initial Purchaser, the District, or the Financial Advisor is responsible for the selection or correctness of the CUSIP numbers set forth herein.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part as a result of the procurement of secondary market portfolio insurance or other similar enhancements by investors that is applicable to all or a portion of certain maturities of the Bonds. - (d) Yield calculated based on the assumption that the Bonds denoted and sold at a premium will be redeemed on August 15, 2027, the first optional call date for such Bonds, at a redemption price of par, plus accrued interest to the redemption date.

 REDEMPTION PROVISIONS...
-The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2024 in whole or from time to time in part, on September 1, 2023, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after August 15, 2028 in whole or from time to time in part, on August 15, 2027, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
 See "THE BONDS - Redemption."
-Additionally, Term Bonds maturing on September 1 in the years 2034, 2036, 2038, 2040, 2042, 2045 and 2048 are subject to mandatory sinking fund redemption.
+Additionally, Term Bonds maturing on August 15 in the years 2029, 2033, 2035, 2037 and 2046 are subject to mandatory sinking fund redemption.
 See "THE BONDS - Mandatory Sinking Fund Redemption."